ThrudTheBarbarian/xtal/README.md

 ## Introduction
 This project is the recognition that extending the hardware on an XL/XE isn't enough to be useful in and of itself.
 We need to be able to *use* the hardware.

+The project is divided into 3 parts

+- 'xtal' is the driver code, that will be the main interface that people see and interact with
+- 'xtal-c' is called by 'xtal' to compile the high-level language down to something the assembler will accept
+- 'xtal-a' is called by 'xtal' to convert the assembly-code produced in the previous stage into a binary executable that the XL/XE/Emulator can directly execute.

+It's currently only implemented as an Xcode project (because I like my Mac) but I intentionally wrote it in C++ instead of Swift or Objective-C so that it could be easily ported to a Makefile-environment or even Visual Studio.
+There's nothing that should cause problems for any modern C++ compiler...

+## Why ... ?

-I've been noodling off and on regarding creating a new programming language for the 8-bits h.. for about a decade or so.
+I've been noodling off and on regarding creating a new programming language for the 8-bits oh .. for about a decade or so.
 The thing is that I look at Action! or cc65 and ask myself "is this likely to be better than that", and the answer is always "probably not".

 But now we have [some custom hardware](https://forums.atariage.com/topic/275693-to-infinity-and-beyond-new-hardware/page/9/#comments) to drive, and that adds a whole bunch of new opportunities...
 I think one of the obvious benefits to using the board is the memory management.
 It seems to me that there's a couple of things that could really help out the 6502:

 - A more-capable ALU.
 The Apple-II actually had a built-in virtual-machine that was 16-bit ("Sweet 16") to provide a general purpose way of using 16-bit arithmetic, and to reduce complexity when writing more involved code.
 I'm proposing to extend that extension, and introduce a simple 8,16 and 32 bit environment that's easily accessible via the 6502.

 - There is a lot of memory on the FPGA board.
 More than any 6502 could realistically use.
-As a matter of course, I'm planning on having the memory in page-0 served by the DRAM on the board rather than from the internals of the machine.
+As a matter of course, I'm planning on having the memory in page-0 served by the DRAM on the board rather than from the internals of the machine. once you're doing that, having a flexible way to swap in and out the memory that the 6502 "sees" can make a big difference.

-## Memory
+### Memory

 BASIC takes over the top half of page-0.
 Getting rid of the need for BASIC (and providing an alternative) therefore gives a huge landscape of page-0 space for use and abuse and the fine-grained remapping abilities are what makes this whole idea really appealing.
 The proposal is (this is from the top of my RegisterFile.h header :)